 Chlorine is a naturally occurring element and a highly reactive gas.
 Ever since chlorine began to be mass produced and heavily used as a bleaching and cleaning agent in the early 1900s, the growth of its use has been massive.
 But while it was a benchmark of legal and marketing success, it also became a standard for lawsuits involving exposure to environmental toxins, because of the negative effects on workers and others.
 The environmental concerns over chlorine use have led to a small decline in the use of chlorinated chemicals.

 If you’re feeling sick, and you have been exposed to chlorine gas in concentrations, either large or small as part of your job, get medical help as soon as possible.
-Then contact the Hill Law Firm in San Antonio to discuss your legal options and to protect your rights.
+Then contact the San Antonio personal injury lawyers at Hill Law Firm in San Antonio to discuss your legal options and to protect your rights.